 Like what you’re reading?
 Great news — here’s a downloadable PDF so you can keep these tips handy for your next grant application.
 Score!

 Want more info?
-Follow Scriptoria Solutions for more amazing advice on grant writing, copyediting, data visualization, writeshopping, and more!
+Follow Written Progress for more amazing advice on grant writing, copyediting, data visualization, writeshopping, and more!
 You can also register to hear from us once a month — no advertising, just great news about grant writers making the world a better place.